To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 That's how I ended up ditching the digital camera, kicking off my shoes and laying down on an exercise mat in the Sports Medicine Center's multipurpose room.

-Hagit, who has been teaching Feldenkrais® for two and one-half years, sees it as a way of learning how to use the whole body the way it is designed to be used.
+Hagit, who has been teaching Feldenkrais for more than 2 years, sees it as a way of learning how to use the whole body the way it is designed to be used.
 Certainly the Feldenkrais method® isn't meant to replace physician-proscribed rehabilitation regimens.
 But its lessons of bodily awareness can teach anyone how to improve the way they move.

 "The idea of this method is that a person might have pain and, if we attend to the pain without really seeing the entire body, it will return over and over," she says.
 "We say the place of the pain is not always the cause of the pain."